Friday, March 14, 2025

 A theme for February

-We've talked about how I love a theme.
-In February I always hit health hard with my kids.
-I can cover self love; which has resulted in unit studies and joint reads covering self esteem, anger management, personal health and hygiene, self regulation etc. Under the theme of passion in February I always cover sex education with my kids too.
-We've read, studied, chatted, and researched using a plethora of books over the years such as; Usborne's What's Happening to Me?
+In the past we've read, studied, chatted, and researched using a plethora of books over the years specifically in February such as; Usborne's What's Happening to Me?
 Guy Stuff: the Body Book for Boys, American Girls The Care and Keeping of You Vol. 1 & 2, Celebrate Your Body (and it's changes too), 30 Days of Sex talks for three different age categories, Good Picture, Bad Picture for two different age groups, Own Your Period-A Fact-filled Guide to Period Positivity.
-I don't limit the conversations to a single time of year but February is definitely a heavier catalyst for conversation.
+Now obviously, I don't limit the conversations to a single time of year but February definitely acts as a heavier catalyst for these conversations.

 Wednesday, February 07, 2024